 What electric ants look like

-- Unlike red imported fire ants, electric ant workers are all the same size.
+- Unlike red imported fire ants, electric ant workers are all the same size (Figure 2).

-- Electric ants produce painful, long-lasting stings, often resulting in red, itchy pimples.
-Sometimes it might cause a severe allergic reaction.
+- Electric ants produce painful, long-lasting stings.
+In rare cases, it might cause a severe allergic reaction (anaphylaxis).

-- The ant have been known to attack pets, as they are attracted to pet food.
+- The ants have been known to attack pets, as they are attracted to pet food.